Fast Thermalization from the Eigenstate Thermalization Hypothesis: Davies' Generator

-and setting $\lambda\rightarrow 0, \lambda^2t = \tau <\infty$.
-Technically, we also assume we start with a state tensored with the bath Gibbs state $\vrho_S\otimes \vsigma_B$, and that the bath are quasi-free Fermions (Section~\ref{sec:finite_Davies}).
-Then, Davies showed that the marginal of the joint-evolution is effectively described by a Lindbladian acting only on system S
+Technically, we also assume we start with a state tensored with the bath Gibbs state $\vrho \otimes \vsigma_B$ and that the bath are quasi-free Fermions (Section~\ref{sec:rounded_Davies}).
+Then, Davies showed that the marginal of the joint-evolution is effectively described by a Lindbladian $\CL$ acting only on the system S